John Ware (TV journalist)

 John Ware is a British journalist, author, and investigative reporter.

-He was a newspaper reporter from 1971 to 1977 and then changed to Television journalism.
+He was a newspaper reporter from 1971 to 1977 and then changed to television journalism.

 Across his career, Ware has written for a number of newspapers, including The Sun, The Sunday Telegraph, The Sunday Times, The Guardian, The Observer, the Daily Mail, The Times, the Daily Express, The Jewish Chronicle and magazines such as The Spectator and Standpoint.
 Ware was also a reporter on the BBC public affairs documentary programme Panorama from 1986.

 Early life

 Ware was educated at Hurstpierpoint College, a boarding school for boys near the village of Hurstpierpoint in West Sussex.
 He did not go to university.

 Career

 Between 1971 and 1974, Ware worked for the Droitwich Guardian, followed by the Worcester Evening News.
-In 1974 he joinedThe Sun newspaper and was covering the Northern Ireland conflict.
-He moved to television in 1997, joining the ITV's World in Action, becoming a producer in 1981.
+In 1974 he joined The Sun newspaper and was covering the Northern Ireland conflict.
+He moved to television in 1977, joining the ITV's World in Action, becoming a producer in 1981.
 He joined the BBC's Panorama programme in 1986 and presented other programmes including Rough Justice, Taking Liberties and Inside Story.
-Several of the cases profiled in Rough Justice were referred back to the Court of Appeal and several resulted in overturned convictions.
+Several of the cases profiled in Rough Justice were referred back to the Court of Appeal, and several resulted in overturned convictions.

 He left the BBC in 2012, and works as a freelance reporter for the BBC and ITV.